sudeepraja/Model-Free-Episodic-Control/README.md

 Game roms should be stored in directory *roms* which stays next to this folder.

-Model-Free-Episodic-Control
+Parent Folder

-├ MFEC -> source codes
+├ Model-Free-Episodic-Control -> source codes + README.md

-├ roms -> game roms
+└ roms -> game roms

-└ README.md

 ###Dependencies for running Episodic Control